1939 Chicago mayoral election

 The Chicago mayoral election of 1939 was held on April 5, 1939.
 The election saw incumbent Edward J. Kelly being reelected to a second full term (third overall term), defeating Dwight H. Green by a double-digit margin.

 Both major parties held primary elections to determine their nominees.
 The primaries were held on February 28, 1939.
 Kelly won renomination in the Democratic Party primary against Thomas J. Courtney, the Cook County state's attorney.
 In his candidacy, Courtney had sought to challenge the city's Democratic political machine.
 In the Republican Party primary, Green won a massive victory over former mayor William Hale Thompson.

+Green would be elected Governor of Illinois one year later.

 Nominations

 Democratic primary

 Incumbent Democrat Edward J. Kelly had already served for nearly six years, which meant that he was going to tie the record at the time for the most consecutive years spent as mayor (Carter Harrison Jr. had also spent six consecutive years between 1899 and 1905).
 By seeking election an additional four-year term, Kelly was running to have the longest uninterrupted mayoralty Chicago had ever seen.
 An additional four years would also tie him with Carter Harrison Jr. for the longest-serving mayor in Chicago history at the time (Harrison had served ten non-consecutive years as mayor).